-The course itself lasts 11 days total, Friday of each week for 8 weeks with 2 classes (Friday and Saturday class) on week number one.
+The course itself lasts 8 weeks, Fridays, from 7-4 and Tuesday evenings from 5:30-8:30.
 This is an accelerated dental assistant program and it’s considered full-time.
 Each class will be split between lecture and hands-on clinical learning and last from 7AM to 5PM, taking an hour for lunch, on premises.
 The coursework will include (but not be limited to) dental anatomy, CPR, OSHA, HIPAA, procedural setup, microbiology, infection control, how to assist during a variety of dental procedures, record keeping, medical history gathering, proper oral hygiene, patient communication, dental impressions, rules governing dental professionals, coaching to both stand out as a candidate to be hired and also tips to grow in your position.
 It is our goal to give you a competitive edge within the job market by being prepared and having knowledge to stand out.

 As a requirement to graduate, each student will participate in 32 hours of externship in which the student volunteers to observe in a dental setting.
 The student will choose and schedule their own externship sites and hours.
 We highly encourage individuals to rotate through a variety of dental specialties including such as oral surgery, periodontics, pedodontics, endodontics, and orthodontics.
 These 32 hours must be completed by the final exam.
 At Competitive Edge Dental Assisting Academy, we take your education very seriously.
 The information you are learning is essential to your success as a dental assistant, therefore it is expected you attend class, be on time, dress and act professionally, and maintain an 80% or greater GPA within the program to graduate.
 We want you to have an edge on success!